 Thottumkara K. Vinod, Western Illinois University

 In summary, we continue to make progress in many areas of the originally proposed research.
-Manuscripts describing the results from the solvent dependant oxidation studies and the green chemistry experiments developed for implementation in undergraduate curriculum are currently being prepared.
+Successful culmination of the two ongoing mini projects will result in peer-reviewed publications in the near future.
 Both undergraduate and graduate students (MS) continue to get trained in all aspects of chemical research through this funded proposal.